debinzhang/EvanBCHProj/z_score/05_09_2022_ouyang_new_way/README.md

 We got new data from Boston Children Hospital and save them in `"09_15_data_w_pre_post_generated"`directory.
 Ccompared with the old data, two datasets are added: `"ABCD"` and `"NKI_Rockland"`.
 To add harmonization data, such as "scanner type", "Magnetic field of strength", "Sex", and "Age", Evan loads a new meta-data file, "ABCD-nonMRI.xlsx" which can the above info for "ABCD" only.
 I manually combined the "ABCD-nonMRI.xlsx" and "source_data_w_subjId.csv", and created "source_data_w_subjId_add_abcd.csv".

 I also modified `add_subjid_dataset_and_harmo_vars.py` and created `"add_subjid_dataset_and_harmo_vars_1.py"`, which does the same as `add_subjid_dataset_and_harmo_vars.py"` but is able to handle "ABCD" dataset. `"add_subjid_dataset_and_harmo_vars_1.py"` ignores `"NKI_Rockland"` because we do not have their corresponding "scanner type" and "Magnetic field of strength" info.

+### 2. Build harmonization data

+	Here we modified the harmonDataBuilder_1.py script from harmonization_Evan directory to generate post-harmonization data.
+We added dataset as part of neuroCombat co-vars, and we set "mean_only=True" while calling the neuroCombat function.
+The new script is called harmonDataBuilder_2.py.
+The following is an example of how to run the above commands (here we assume to original data is saved in ../data_w_mean/all_subjects_cortical_metrics_RH_gauscurv_09_02_2022.csv): mkdir output_RH_thickness;
+	 cd output_RH_thickness;
+	 python ../add_subjid_dataset_and_harmo_vars.py -s ../data_w_mean/all_subjects_cortical_metrics_RH_gauscurv_09_02_2022.csv -i ../source_data_w_subjId.csv -o ./preHarmo.csv
+	 python ../harmonDataBuilder_2.py -s . -f preHarmo.csv -p 1 -o PostHarmon_all.csv

+Note: 11/07/2020 update:

+To accommodate the above 11/07 ABCD dataset change, the harmonization script is modified accordingly.
+A new script, harmonDataBuilder_8_abcd.py, is created for that purpose.
+Compared with the previous harmonization script, it adds scanner_type as one of the "categorical_cols".

 Here is an example to run the new script: